tamolinamendoza/hs-invitation-maker-lab-open-teacher-training/README.md

 ### Challenge 1 (using gsub):
 Create a new Ruby file where you will code your solution.
 In terminal, type `touch invitation.rb`.

+**NOTE:** This lab does not have tests, so the learn command wont work.
+Instead, just write your code and test it out manually by running `ruby invitation.rb` in the command line.
+If the output looks like it's intended to, you're good to go and can use learn submit to submit your work!

 Copy the variable definition below, which is the original invitation that Percy used for his graduation, and paste it into `invitation.rb`.

 ```ruby